shiftrightonce/named-routes-axum/README.md

 }

 async fn handler(State(app): State<AppState>) -> impl IntoResponse {
     // 3.
-Get the route with name "add_numbers" and redirect to it if let Some(route) = app.route_service().get("day") {
+Get the route with name "day" and redirect to it if let Some(route) = app.route_service().get("day") {
         // 4.
-The route named "add_numbers" as two parts that requires values
-        // these are the values.
-        let part = rand::thread_rng().gen_range(0..6);
+The route named "day" requires a value let part = rand::thread_rng().gen_range(0..6);

         return route.with(part.to_string()).redirect(Html("")); // we are creating a response with an empty HTML body